 We are all travellers in time.

-The Highfield Development's Southbrook House brick wall carvings, offer a brief history of Newbury and the surrounding area as 4 direct carvings.
+The Highfield Development's Southbrook House brick wall carvings, offer a brief history of Newbury and the surrounding area as 4 direct carvings into the original brick walls.

 Flat 4: The Super Constellation Garden Apartment.